‘Strange’ and ‘unusual’ weather conditions expected this week

 Wednesday will be another cool day with a mix of sunny spells and scattered showers but the frost risk comes into its own on Wednesday and Thursday nights.
 Wednesday night will see lows of -3 to +1 degrees, and a few mist patches forming also in the very light winds.Thursday night is expected to feature similar conditions.

-Rain expected on Friday night with a milder but unsettled weekend following.
+Rain is expected on Friday night with a milder but unsettled weekend following.

 Saturday will see rain clearing northeastwards to showers and sunny spells.
 A milder day with highs of 13 to 16 degrees in moderate southerly winds.